Production Manager Services

 What are typical production timelines in New York?

-New York production timelines require careful advance planning due to the city's busy filming calendar.
-MOME permits are typically processed within 5 business days.
-Street closures require NYPD coordination.
+New York production timelines need careful advance planning due to the city's busy filming calendar.
+MOME permits are mostly processed within 5 business days.
+Street closures need NYPD planning.
 Summer and fall are peak seasons.
-A standard feature typically requires 4-8 weeks of pre-production, 6-12 weeks of principal photography, and 2-4 weeks of wrap.
+A standard feature mostly needs 4-8 weeks of pre-production, 6-12 weeks of principal photography, and 2-4 weeks of wrap.
 Steiner Studios and other major facilities should be booked well in advance.

 How do production managers navigate New York film incentives?

-A skilled New York production manager helps structure budgets to qualify for the New York State Film Tax Credit, which provides up to 30% on qualifying expenditure.
-They manage qualifying spend documentation, ensure compliance with below-the-line and facility requirements, and coordinate with the post-production credit for additional benefits.
+Here is the breakdown.
+A skilled New York production manager helps structure budgets to qualify for the New York State Film Tax Credit.
+This gives up to 30% on qualifying expenditure.
+They manage qualifying spend records, make sure compliance with below-the-line and facility needs, and set up with the post-prod credit for extra gains.

 What do crew rates look like in New York?

+Here is what that looks like on the ground.
 New York crew rates follow IATSE agreements and are among the highest in the US.
-Rates include overtime, turnaround, meal penalty, and other contractual provisions.
-The deep talent pool means every specialty is available locally.
-A production manager with local experience helps budget accurately across New York's complex rate structure and manage the logistics of one of the world's most expensive production environments.
+Rates have late hours, turnaround, meal penalty, and other contractual provisions.
+The deep talent pool means each specialty is ready locally.
+A production manager with local experience helps budget accurately across New York's complex rate structure and manage the logistics of one of the world's most costly production environments.

 How do you match a production manager to my production?